Father's Day (Doctor Who): Production

 The entire episode was shot in Cardiff, in November 2004.
 After Eccleston's father fell ill, a version of the script was drafted where the Doctor was physically absent from the episode's action.
 However, Eccleston was ultimately able to appear more substantially.
 The weather changed frequently during filming, and the cast began to fall ill; Eccleston had a cold.
 The production team selected several streets that looked similar.
 Most of the streets were in the community of Grangetown.
 The streets did not require much work for them to resemble 1980s streets; only a few satellite dishes were taken down.
 The church is St Paul's Church, also in Grangetown.
-The set of the Tylers' flat was redressed for the time period.
+The set of the Tylers' Apartment redressed for the time period.
 For the 1980s style, members of the cast and crew brought in photographs of themselves from the 80s; for example, peach dresses and "big hair" were incorporated, but these elements were not meant to be distracting.
 Camille Coduri, who played Jackie, wore a wig for this episode.
 Some of the conversation between Rose and her father in the car was cut because the car had made the dialogue delivery too "bouncy".
 Piper was scared of holding the baby.
 Because the baby is present throughout the majority of the episode, but the number of hours they could work with the infant was limited, an "artificial baby" was used as a placeholder in some scenes.

 The Reapers went through many designs.
 Originally, they were supposed to be "men in cowls" based on the Grim Reaper; the final design retains some of this image with its "scythe-like tail".
 The original design was deemed too similar to creatures seen in "The End of the World", and so were reworked into something more "otherworldly".
 They were not originally intended to fly.
 There was also discussion of how much they should resemble animals as opposed to the Grim Reaper; the end result is a mixture of the two approaches.
 The final design had a "shark quality", bat wings, and a mouth influenced by the praying mantis.
 Vulture sound effects were used for its screech.
 The model was made over two months, being finished at the end of February 2005 rather than at the beginning of January as scheduled.
 The special effects team then had two or three weeks to complete the "40-odd shots" of the completely CGI Reapers in the episode.
 The episode ended up being more expensive than intended because of the CGI.